Welcome to our new website! If you have any questions, please call toll free (888) 784-1722 from 8:30-4:30 Monday-Saturday, Pacific Time.

 • Kumquat

 Citrus also need a certain level of accumulated heat in order to ripen.
-Since lemons are eaten for their acidic taste, they don’t need the accumulated heat in order to sweeten up and are therefore suited for cool, coastal climates.
+Since lemons are eaten for their acidic taste, they don't need the accumulated heat in order to sweeten up and are therefore suited for cool, coastal climates.
 Grapefruit and oranges need a high-accumulated heat and only reach peak quality in hot inland and desert areas.
-Most citrus are self-fruitful, meaning they don’t need to be paired with specific varieties.

 Planting Instructions

-Fruit Trees are a lifetime investment and caring for them properly, right from the start, will insure years of enjoyment and productivity.
+Fruit trees are a lifetime investment and caring for them properly, right from the start, will insure years of enjoyment and productivity.
 The greater the investment in early care, the less maintenance that will be required as the tree matures.

 • Dig a hole twice the width of the root ball.